Click here to Skip to main content

 LaunchService Method

-This method explains how service is installed using Windows NT utilities instsrv.exe and srvany.exe.
+This method shows how the service is installed using the Windows NT utilities instsrv.exe and srvany.exe.

 private bool LaunchService(string serviceEXE)